 The Carsey School offers a limited number of fellowship opportunities for MPP students with their first term beginning in fall 2018.
 Student fellows work 15 hours per week while classes are in session and receive a stipend of $4,600 per-semester.
-Additional fellowships are in the works and will be made available in the near future.
+The deadline for fellowship applications is February 15th.
+Any fellowship applications received after February 15th will be placed on a waitlist should a position open up.

 Income, Work and the Social Safety Net Research Fellowship